 DIRECT-DRAW DRAFT BEER SYSTEMS

-In the U.S., the traditional method of delivery for draft beer was air, hence the name “Air-Cooled” system.
+In the U.S., for many years the traditional method of delivery for draft beer was cold air.
+Hence, the name “Air-Cooled” system.
 The air-cooled draft beer system is still in use and utilizes a mechanical blower to chill the draft beer lines over a very short distance.
 This is accomplished as follows:

 - Kegerators – which includes traditional kegerators and the modern-day custom kegerators

 The best example of direct-draw draft beer systems is the traditional kegerator (refer photos below).
 Kegerators emerged in U.S. bars in the 1940’s.